It's even worse than I thought, ladies and gentlemen.

 Even a new job.

-That's who to call.
+That's who to call?

-Barack Obama, Nancy Pelosi, or Harry Reed.
+Barack Obama, Nancy Pelosi, or Harry Reid.

-The fact that you are working as hard as you're working at a job that I know doesn't always pay as well as some other jobs.
+The fact that you are working as hard as you're working at a job that I know doesn't always pay as well as some other jobs, I think that's a source of pride for you.

 That shows that you're doing the right thing.

-That's gonna help.
+That's going to help.

 And this kid, I'm not talking about that.

-I'm not talking about that means I have to keep working.
+That means I have to keep working.

 We'll be back, folks.